Neural Conditional Transport Maps: Results and Analysis

-\textbf{Global Sensitivity Analysis:} Figure~\ref{fig:rice} presents a comparison between our neural transport method and the traditional simplex-based approach for computing OT-based sensitivity indices across three input variables in the RICE50+ model.
-The first three panels show the transport costs across different partition values (0 to 1) for each variable, with simplex results in blue and our neural method in red.
+Figure~\ref{fig:rice} presents our validation against traditional simplex-based approaches for computing OT-based sensitivity indices across three input variables in the RICE50+ model.
+This comparison directly tests our framework's ability to replace computationally intensive traditional methods with efficient neural approximations.

+The first three panels show transport costs across different partition values (0 to 1) for each variable, with simplex results in blue and our neural method in red.
 Our neural transport approach closely tracks the simplex cost patterns across all three variables, effectively capturing the complex sensitivity structure of the underlying model.
-For the \texttt{klogistic} variable (first panel), both methods identify similar regions of high sensitivity, with our neural approach maintaining strong correlation with simplex results.
-The \texttt{gamma} variable (second) shows more complex sensitivity patterns that our method accurately reproduces, including the pronounced peak near partition value 0.25.
-For \texttt{kw\_2} (third), both methods detect lower overall sensitivity with consistent patterns across partition values.
+For the \texttt{klogistic} variable (emissions abatement costs), both methods identify similar regions of high sensitivity, with our neural approach maintaining strong correlation ($\rho = 0.942$ from Table~\ref{tab:conditional_ablation}) with simplex results.
+The \texttt{gamma} variable (inequality aversion) shows more complex sensitivity patterns that our method accurately reproduces, including the pronounced peak near partition value 0.25.
+For \texttt{kw\_2} (climate impacts), both methods detect lower overall sensitivity with consistent patterns across partition values.

-The rightmost panel summarizes the average transport costs for each variable.
-Our neural method preserves the relative importance ordering among variables while maintaining comparable absolute cost values (note that the magnitude of simplex costs may not be comparable with ours).
-This is critical for GSA applications where accurate ranking of variable importance drives decision-making.
-Notably, our neural approach achieves this accuracy with higher scalability—requiring a single trained model rather than solving hundreds of individual OT problems.
-These results demonstrate that our framework enables efficient global sensitivity analysis for complex models, opening new possibilities for comprehensive uncertainty quantification in high-dimensional modeling domains.
+The rightmost panel summarizes average transport costs for each variable, revealing that our neural method preserves the relative importance ordering among variables while maintaining comparable absolute cost magnitudes.
+This preservation of variable ranking is critical for GSA applications where accurate identification of the most influential parameters drives decision-making in policy and scientific contexts.

+Crucially, our neural approach achieves this accuracy with dramatically improved scalability—requiring a single trained model rather than solving hundreds of individual OT problems (75 separate optimizations for this three-variable, 25-partition case).
+This computational advantage becomes increasingly important as model complexity and conditioning dimensionality grow, enabling sensitivity analysis for problems previously considered computationally intractable.